hamelsmu/python-notes/blog/content/post/py.md

 - Keep in mind that threads can be more memory efficient than processes because of [differences in the way they work](#how-threads-work).
 So using lots of processes when you don't need them can lead to memory bloat.

 **Most importantly**, try avoid having to think about processes and threads where you can and use scientific computing libraries like [numpy](https://numpy.org/) and write [vectorized](https://realpython.com/numpy-array-programming/) operations wherever you can.
-Its always worth being aware of the concurrency tools available in the library or framework you are using (especially numerical computing and other data science libraries) and consider using them when appropriate.
+It is always worth being aware of the concurrency tools available in the library or framework you are using (especially numerical computing and other data science libraries) and consider using them when appropriate.

 # Asynchronous programming